asjad99/Databricks-Data-Science/README.md

 ● Identify the number of models being trained in conjunction with a grid-search and cross-validation process.

-● Choose the most appropriate metric for a given scenario objective

 ● Identify the need to exponentiate log-transformed variables before calculating evaluation metrics or interpreting predictions

 ####  E. Feature Store